mikkosyrja/speedcrunch-sailfish/README.md

 Topmost field can be used to filter names.
 Pointing function name inserts it to the expression editing field and activates the main calculator page.

 Rightmost page contains some settings.
-These are same as desktop version settings and are mostly self-explanatory.
+These are same as desktop version settings and mostly self-explanatory.

 #### Expression editing and history list

 At the top of the main calculator page is history list.
 All calculated expressions and their results are stored there.
-Pointing history list line insert result to the expression editing.
+Pointing history list line inserts result to the expression editing.
-Pointing and holding history line gets the whole expression for editing.
+Pointing and holding history line recalls the whole expression for editing.

 Below the history list is expression editing field.
-It can be edited either by calculator key panes or standard Sailfish virtual keyboarf.
+It can be edited either by calculator key panes or standard Sailfish virtual keyboard.
 Because the expression field is always active, it must be pointed twice to activate the Sailfish keyboard.

 Below the expression editor is label field used for function syntax hints and autocalc results.